manslarsen/Synthetic-Data-Project/README.md

 # Synthetic-Data-Project
 Synthetic Data Project

-This is a research project of Synthhetic Data carried out by student by VU-university.
-All information such as code and datasets are for a scientific purpose
+This is a research project of Synthhetic Data carried out by students on behalf of VU-university Amsterdam.
+All information such as code and datasets are for a scientific purpose only